-- 1. Pursuant to §§ 181-191 KAGB, the Company may - a) transfer all assets and liabilities of this UCITS investment fund to another existing or a newly-formed UCITS investment fund established thereby, or to an EU UCITS or a UCITS investment company with variable capital; - b) absorb all assets and liabilities of another open-end investment fund, an EU UCITS or an investment company with variable capital into this UCITS investment fund. - 2.
-The merger must be authorised by the relevant supervisory authorities.
-Details of the procedure are set forth in §§ 182-191 KAGB. - The UCITS investment fund may only be merged with an investment fund that is not a UCITS, if the absorbing or newly-established investment fund will henceforth be a UCITS.
+- 1. Pursuant to §§ 181-191 KAGB, the Company may - a) transfer all assets and liabilities of this UCITS investment fund to another existing or a newly-formed UCITS investment fund which is established thereby, or to an EU UCITS or a UCITS investment company with variable capital; - incorporate all assets and liabilities of another open-ended public investment fund into this UCITS Investment Fund. - The merger must be authorised by the relevant supervisory authorities.
+Details of the procedure are set forth in §§ 182-191 KAGB. - The UCITS Investment Fund may only be merged with a public investment fund that is not a UCITS if the absorbing or newly-established investment fund will henceforth be a UCITS.
 Moreover, EU UCITS may also be merged into the UCITS investment fund in accordance with the stipulations of Article 2(1)(p)(iii) of Directive 2009/65/EC.